-DESFire (Data Encryption Standard Fast Innovative Reliable and Secure) The full name is MIFARE DESFire, which refers to a widely used and introduced in 2002 and is based on a core similar to SmartMX, an inexpensive memory chip made by NXP Semiconductors and used in contactless communication systems.
+DESFire (Data Encryption Standard Fast Innovative Reliable and Secure), the full name is MIFARE DESFire, which refers to a widely used and introduced in 2002 and is based on a core similar to SmartMX, an inexpensive memory chip made by NXP Semiconductors and used in contactless communication systems.
 The DESFire communicates on the 13.56 MHz frequency and is based on the ISO 14443 specification.
 DESFire performs encryption and authentication using the triple DES cryptographic algorithm and provides on-chip support for a variety of applications.
 The original MIFARE DESFire was discontinued in 2010.

 In 2008 NXP updated the DESFire line to the DESFire EV1 with backwards compatibility, the new features include: